shuarey/ReaderAPI/README.md

 # ReaderAPI

-ReaderAPI is a .NET 8-based API designed to handle user account management and logging functionality.
+ReaderAPI is a .NET 8-based API designed to handle user account management, logging functionality and maybe some other future mysterious features.
 This guide will help you set up and run the project locally.

 ---